4 min read

 Investment Property Down Payments: How Much Do You Need?

 Looking to buy your first or next rental property?
-Coming up with a down payment for investment property is one of the biggest hurdles new investors face.
-In this guide, you’ll learn how much money is needed for different types of properties, strategies you can use to put less money down, and creative ways to fund a large down payment!
+Coming up with an investment property down payment is one of the biggest hurdles new investors face.
+In this guide, we'll share the minimum down payment for investment property, strategies you can use to put less money down, and creative ways to fund a large down payment!

 Summary